henrytommo/qsar-biodegradation/README.md

 (xgb+logreg) F1 0.769 / ROC-AUC 0.921; gcn F1 0.785 / ROC-AUC 0.926 — both match internal CV,
 so the models generalise with no overfitting.

-**Headline finding:** the task is saturated at F1 ≈ 0.78–0.79 / ROC-AUC ≈ 0.92.
-Adding
+Didn't go much above F1 ≈ 0.78–0.79 / ROC-AUC ≈ 0.92.
+Adding descriptors (RDKit, xTB electronic)
-descriptors (RDKit, xTB electronic) or more features past ~15–20 does not move the ceiling;
+or more features past ~15–20 does not improve drastically. it's data/label-limited, no need to add loads of features.
-it's data/label-limited, not feature-limited.
-At a 20-feature budget **logistic regression is the model to beat** — cheapest, most stable, best aggregate.

 ## Research highlights